simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 The kjtan-po told us that formerly the religion of Russia had been somewhat similar to the religion of Tibet, but since the victory of the Reds, there was no religion in Russia.
 Present-day Russia was ruled by a man who killed the Tsagan-bator Khan with a revolver.
 Pictures of this man were to be seen everywhere and his name was Nenin.
 This man on committing the deed, climbed a high tree and proclaimed from the top of it that Tsagan-bator Khan was no more, and that the religions of Yisu (Jesus) and Buddha had been destroyed.
 But, unfortunately for him, a woman possessing the knowledge of Red and White customs, who was formerly the wife of a big official under the Tsagan-bator Khan, was still alive, and resolved to revenge the death of the great Khan.
 She approached the man ruling Russia and shot him dead, after which she committed suicide!
 That is the story of the Russian Revolution according to Lhasa.

 According to the *khan-po*, the Emperor of China was a lay disciple of the Dalai Lama, and his empire a dependency of Tibet.
 He was very sorry about the present change of government in China, for the country lost the unique opportunity to profit from the advices of the All-knowing Presence.
 Indeed, the Chinese rebelled against Tibet in 1911 and multitudes of their warriors appeared in Lhasa, but the Inner Protector by his incomparable power of discrimination and the bravery of his countless troops, punished the insolent Chinamen.
-Formerly the Mongols were subjects or miser of the Lhasan Government, but lately they had tried to shake off the authority of His Holiness and abolished the incarnation of Je-tsun tam-pa, who had been Tibet's Vice-Regent in Mongolia.
+Formerly the Mongols were subjects or miser of the Lhasan Government, but lately they had tried to shake off the authority of His Holiness and abolished the incarnation of Je-tsün tam-pa, who had been Tibet's Vice-Regent in Mongolia.
 After this enlightening conversation with the Governor I re-

 **390 TRAILS TO INMOST ASIA**